Learning Gaussian Graphical Models with Latent Confounders

 In this section, we posit that the conditional dependence structure after accounting for these latent effects is more likely to reflect direct relationships between companies aside from the market and, perhaps, sector trends.
 Our interest is in recovering the undirected graphical model (conditional dependence) structure between stock returns after controlling for potential low rank confounders.

-We compare networks inferred by PCA+LVGGM, PCA+GGM, LVGGM and Glasso by analyzing monthly returns of component stocks in S\&P $100$ index between 2008 and 2019 \citep{hayden2015canonical}.
+We compare networks inferred by PCA+LVGGM, PCA+GGM, LVGGM and Glasso by analyzing monthly returns of component stocks in S\&P $100$ index between 2008 and 2019 \cite{hayden2015canonical}.
 The 49 chosen companies are in 6 sectors: technology (10 companies), finance (11), energy (7), health (8), capital goods (7) and non-cyclical stocks (6).
 For PCA+GGM, we remove the first eigenvector which corresponds to the overall market trend.
 For the other latent variable methods we use the \texttt{sva} package to identify a plausible rank.
 For PCA+LVGGM, we remove the first principal component corresponding to the overall market trend and use LVGGM to estimate remaining latent confounders and the graph.
-Figure \ref{fig:stock-1} shows the networks obtained by each approach.
+Fig.~\ref{fig:stock-1} shows the networks obtained by each approach.

 For each method, the sparsity-inducing tuning parameter was chosen to minimize negative log-likelihood using a 6-fold cross-validation procedure, and the number of low rank components are chosen manually.
+Specifically, in cross-validation, we use negative log-likelihood to measure the out-of-sample error and choose the parameters that minimize the average out-of sample error over 6 validation sets.
 We observe that when using LVGGM, allocating rank 1 or 2 to the low-rank component won't make the estimates very different from Glasso, while allocating ranks higher than 6 to the low-rank component leads to higher out-of-sample error, so 5, the rank picked by sva, is among the best choices.